Table of Contents Show

 Ancient Greek architecture introduced the concepts of proportion, harmony, and order — principles encapsulated in the Doric, Ionic, and Corinthian orders.
 The Parthenon in Athens exemplifies these ideals, influencing Western architectural styles for millennia.
 Ancient Greek architects established a design language that remains central to architectural education today.

-Roman architecture, meanwhile, brought innovations such as the arch, the vault, and the dome, enabling the construction of expansive and durable structures like the Colosseum and the Pantheon.
-Among the most important Roman architectural innovations were the widespread use of concrete, the perfected arch-and-dome system, aqueducts, and bridges — underscoring the practical aspect of their architectural legacy.
-The Pantheon, in particular, remains a celebrated modern structure that uses an arch and dome system first perfected in ancient times.
+Roman architecture brought innovations such as the arch, the vault, and the dome, enabling the construction of expansive and durable structures like the Colosseum and the Pantheon.
+Among the most important Roman architectural innovations were the widespread use of concrete, the perfected arch-and-dome system, aqueducts, and bridges.
+The Pantheon, in particular, remains a celebrated structure that uses an arch and dome system first perfected in ancient times.
+You can explore a detailed breakdown of these achievements in our guide to top Greek and Roman architectural innovations.

 Medieval Architecture: Architectural Eras from 400 AD to 1500 AD